BugDeveloper/se-cheatsheet/python.md

 Numbers in a computer are represented using bits, not decimal digits so instead of powers of 10 we use powers of 2.

-E.g. 28 is stored as follows:
+E.g. 28.0 float is stored as follows:

 | Sign 1 bits    | Exponent 11 bits      | Mantisa 52 bits   |
 | -------------- |:---------------------:| -----------------:|